Knowledge is powerful.

 In 2012, Dr. Suzanne Humphries wrote her original protocol for whooping cough using Vitamin C. Since then, she has received hundreds of appreciative letters from parents telling her how the protocol worked using it on their own.
 I (Jacqueline) write this for my own children who are now about to have their own families, but I also want to share it here for anyone who is willing to do a little study.
 Your child’s health and recovery is worth a few hours of your time to learn.

-This is summarized, but to gain a full understanding, please go to Dr. Suzanne’s full protocol and read it.
+This is summarized, but to gain a full understanding, please go to Dr. Suzanne’s full sodium ascorbate protocol for whooping cough (or another source) and read it.
 You will learn an amazing amount by watching her brilliant video below.

 Please do not jump to the protocol if you do not understand the full picture.
 If you do, you may struggle to work out how, when and why to adjust vitamin C dosing.